appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/podman.md

 Otherwise if you see "Linger=yes", this means that your linger option is enabled and no need extra configuration.

 :::caution
-If the `linger` option is set to `no`, you must enable it to run Appcircle server on the background.
+If the `linger` option is set to `no`, you must enable it to run Appcircle server in the background.
 :::

 To enable the `linger` option, you can use the command below: